-During 2019-20, the Council made decisions on 93 percent of minor planning applications within agreed timescales (the target is 70 percent), and also on 100 percent of major applications within timescales (where the target is 60 percent).
-These results are the
+During 2020-21, the Council made decisions on 96% of minor planning applications within agreed timescales (the target is 70%) and on all major applications within timescales (where the target is 60%).
+These results are the Council's best performances over the last five years and represent a high standard of service to our customers.